The Best Way to Store Freshly Pressed Juices for Maximum Nutrient Retention

 Things to Consider

-Type of Your Juicer
+How Storing Juice is Affected By The Type of Your Juicer

 Juice shelf life may vary depending on the type of juice extractor you have.
-Juice extracted from fast juicers or centrifugal juicers typically last for 24 hours.
+Juice extracted from fast juicers or centrifugal juicers typically lasts for 24 hours.
 Cold press juicers on the other hand (which include masticating and twin gear juicers) offer a longer shelf life of about 72 hours.

 Juice extractors with higher RPM tend to introduce a lot of oxygen which breaks down the integrity of the juice, destroying essential nutrients and vitamins in a process called oxidation.
 Storing your juice for later consumption doesn’t make perfect sense for centrifugal juicers.